 While some lenders call it a debt consolidation loan, you can use a personal loan to cover credit card bills.
 The goal is to try to get a loan that has a lower interest rate than your credit cards.
 Plus, you get a set period for repayment, which means you have a pre-determined repayment plan.

 For example, you owe $4,000 on your credit card, and it has an 18.00-percent APR.
 If you got a three-year personal loan for that same amount and it included a 12.00-percent APR, you could expect your monthly payment to be around $133 with $783 in interest throughout the three years.
+This is similar to what you would get with an online installment loan.

 If you kept that balance on the credit card and paid about $133 each month, it could take up to three-and-a-half years to pay it off, and you’d pay about $1,359 in interest during that time.
 You’d save almost half and pay off the debt a little faster going with the loan.